 In 2019, we decided to change our mission statement to reflect our commitment to building toward a more equitable future.
 The result was a new mission statement: to create a lasting end to homelessness that leaves no one behind.

-We understand that race and homelessness are inextricably linked — and that people of color, particularly Black and Native Americans, are disproportionately impacted at virtually every phase of the experience.
+We understand that racism and homelessness are inextricably linked — and that people of color, particularly Black and Native Americans, are disproportionately impacted at virtually every phase of the experience.
 We’re grateful to be working alongside the organizations that have been leading the way in drawing attention to this inequity and working to solve it, especially Funders Together to End Homelessness, A Way Home America, C4 Innovations, JO Consulting and the National Innovation Service.

 Community Solutions firmly believes that homelessness cannot be ended without addressing racial inequity, and we want to share the data that underpins this belief.
 We also want to be transparent about how we’re learning our way into finding solutions as an organization and as the Built for Zero movement, made up of over 80 U.S. communities working to end veteran and chronic homelessness.
 We’re committed to creating more equitable outcomes for people experiencing homelessness, but commitment alone isn’t enough — we urgently need to work toward solutions.

 People of color are largely overrepresented among those experiencing homelessness.

 Homelessness is an immediate, life-threatening crisis for the people experiencing it, but not all racial and ethnic groups are impacted equally.
 In the U.S., Native and Black Americans are disproportionately impacted by homelessness.